Auditions and Admission

 If an on-campus audition is impossible on one of the Department's audition dates, or if the applicant resides 400 or more miles from the University, a DVD or a high quality CD may be submitted, provided that the audition repertoire complies with the announced department requirements.
 The Department of Music's Undergraduate Music Admission and Audition Information Form

-must be enclosed with the audition materials.
+must be printed and enclosed with the audition materials.

 Placement Theory Examination